Solid Shoreline and Polar Vortex Events

 About one week after the Polar Vortex event, temperatures rose and quickly began to melt the ice shelf posing unforeseen dangers for adventurers.

 DON'T BE FOOLED into thinking the large ice hills are solid.
 Underneath them are loose cracks and pockets caused by the force of the waves, especially when things start to melt.
 I can't stress this enough!
-The pockets grow with warmer weather and you never know when the overhang is going to cave in.
+The pockets grow with warmer weather and you never know when an overhang is going to cave in.
 Another problem is that people can easily lose footing along the edges as the surfaces get very slippery from the melting and refreezing process.

-The photos below show how cracks and crevices develop and expand when the mercury rises, posing threats of falling through.
+THE PHOTOS BELOW demonstrate how cracks and crevices develop and expand when the mercury rises, posing threats of falling through.

 You may be wondering if I took risks in order to capture these photos?
 Well, slightly, I admit, but I was careful not to go past the first tier of ice shelf mounds where the water would've been over my head in case I did fall through.
 Plus, the closer you are to shore, the more solid the ice shelf.
 If you look closely at the photo below, you can observe three rows or tiers where the splashing ice balls did their thing.